 So if you had a hundred dollars that you invested in a collection of US stocks back in the January of 1950 and just left it there, that single hundred dollar bill turned into about $120,000 by the end of 2016.
 Not hundred dollars every year but just a single 100 dollar investment.

 And you can see the impact of reinvesting those pesky little dividends.
-The value of that hundred dollar in 1950s dollars is about $11,500 with dividends getting reinvested as opposed to a mere $1,300 without dividend reinvestment.
+But you say, what was the true, inflation-adjusted increase in wealth of that hundred dollar bill?
+That’s $11,500 with dividends getting reinvested as opposed to a mere $1,300 without dividend reinvestment.
+Your purchasing power increased by 115 times with dividend reinvestment versus only 13 times without reinvestment.
+That’s big.
 Now granted, 66 years is a long, long time but that amount of time is not completely unreasonable for someone just coming out of school and making that first investment.
 Life expectancies as we all know are on the rise and a plan that takes into account this long a time-frame can and should be considered prudent.

 But what if you had a very generous grandfather or a great-grandfather who had that same hundred dollars invested in the same investment but this time, not in the January of 1950 but in January of 1900.
 That investment for 116 years and its impact…